cdaveyunisq/corset/README.md

 - LibLZMA::LibLZMA
 - pthread

-htslib is automatically cloned and compiled statically during the build process and statically linked into the corset binary.
+libdeflate and htslib are automatically cloned and compiled statically during the build process and statically linked into the corset binary.

 Building is achieved with the build script: